valleyjo/valleyjo.github.io/_posts/2021-08-31-add-a-setting-without-branches.md

 We were able to add new functionality to a very complex class with full confidence and 100% scenario coverage.
 We were able to do this with only two new tests rather than six.
 We have a blueprint for any further changes related to encryption.
 This approach is more maintainable, readable and testable than the first attempt.
 It also takes the same effort as the original approach!
 Possibly even less time considering less testing is required for full scenario coverage.

 Did we really do this without branches?
-No, of course branches are still required.
+No, branches are still required.
 However, there are no new branches in the existing complex legacy code and this is where I see the major benefit.